codatio/codat-docs/docs/using-the-api/managing-companies.md

 :::

 Once you have created a group, you can assign a company to it in two ways: either at the point of company creation or after it has been created.
-Use the [Create company](/platform-api#/operations/create-company) endpoint and pass the `groupId` you want to register the company against.
+For example, use the [Create company](/platform-api#/operations/create-company) endpoint and pass the `groupId` that you want to add the company to.

 <Tabs>